viamin/task_bridge/README.md

 TaskBridge will only sync tasks from repositories you configure in the `GITHUB_REPOSITORIES` environment variable.
 Add a comma-separated list of repositories in your `.env` file and issues from those repositories will be checked.

+# Reclaim.ai Setup

+[reclaim.ai](https://reclaim.ai) doesn't currently have an official external API, so this is a bit of a hack.
+You will need to copy the access token out of the cookie in your browser to authenticate this.

 ## Google Tasks Setup

-Add Google Tasks as an API at https://console.developers.google.com
+Add Google Tasks as an API at [https://console.developers.google.com](https://console.developers.google.com)

 Create credentials for OAuth client - you can add your Google account as a test account here